 The current crisis is a stark reminder that unemployment and underemployment can happen to any of us at any time.

-The extra income of JobSeeker has .
+The extra income provided by the Coronavirus Supplement .
 For and people who were long-term unemployed, the increased payment rate meant not having to worry about every cent or where the next meal was coming from.
 For the first time, many families we work with have finally been able to visit the dentist, fix the car, and turn the heating on during the winter.

 All of us benefit from a fair and adequate social security system